 Maybe you’re new at it so calling yourself a runner doesn’t feel quite right, but you are a runner.
 Because you run.

 Or perhaps you’re a serious runner.
 Training, races… the whole deal.
 That’s awesome—so good for you.

 Be honest.
-His lack of fitness could even be a worry for you deep down.
-You love him but not only do you worry about his health, maybe it’s a turn off for you.
+Their lack of fitness could even be a worry for you deep down.
+You love then, but not only do you worry about his health, maybe it’s a turn off for you.
 Especially if you’re feeling so strong and healthy!

 It’s OK to Be Frustrated

 If you’ve been giving yourself a hard time about your feelings, which can include guilt, feeling petty or even resentment towards him… stop!
 This is a real problem and you are not shallow for feeling this way.